10. Shareholders’ rights of participation

 10.1 Restrictions of voting rights and representation

 Entry may be refused based on the grounds set forth in art.
-7, para.
-3, para.
-4, para.
-5 and para.
-6 of the Articles of Association.
-The respective rules have been described in Section 2.5 “Limitations on transferability and nominee registrations” of this Corporate Governance Report.
+7 paras.
+3, 4, 5 and 6 of the Articles of Association.
+The respective rules have been described in Section 2.6 “Limitations on transferability and nominee registrations” of this Corporate Governance Report.
 If the Company does not refuse to register the applicant acquirer as a shareholder with voting rights within 20 calendar days upon receipt of the application, the acquirer is deemed to be a shareholder with voting rights.
-Acquirers that are not eligible for registration are entered in the share register as shareholders without voting rights.
-The corresponding shares are considered as not represented in the General Meeting.
+Acquirers who are not eligible for registration are entered in the share register as shareholders without voting rights.
+The corresponding shares are considered as not represented at the shareholders’ meeting.
 A revocation of the statutory restrictions of voting rights requires the approval of a simple majority of votes cast, regardless of the number of shareholders present or shares represented.
 Abstentions and invalid votes do not count as votes cast.

-The rights of shareholders to participate in General Meetings comply with legal requirements and the Articles of Association.
-Every shareholder may personally participate in the General Meeting and cast his/her vote(s), or be represented by a proxy appointed in writing, who need not be a shareholder, or be represented by the independent proxy.
+The rights of shareholders to participate in shareholders’ meetings comply with legal requirements and the Articles of Association.
+Every shareholder may personally participate in the shareholders’ meetings and cast their vote(s), or be represented by a proxy appointed in writing, who need not be a shareholder, or be represented by the independent proxy.
 Shareholders may issue their power of attorney and instructions to the independent proxy by post or electronically.
-The independent proxy is obliged to exercise the voting rights that are delegated to him/her by shareholders according to their instructions.
-Should he/she have received no instructions, he/she shall abstain from voting.
+The independent proxy is obliged to exercise the voting rights that are delegated to them by shareholders according to their instructions.
+Should they have received no instructions, they shall abstain from voting.

 10.2 Quorum requirements

-Unless a qualified majority is stipulated by law or the Articles of Association, the General Meeting makes its decisions on the basis of the relative majority of valid votes cast, regardless of the number of shareholders present or shares represented.
-Abstentions and blank votes do not count as votes.
+Unless a qualified majority is stipulated by law or the Articles of Association, the Annual General Meeting makes its decisions on the basis of the relative majority of valid votes cast, regardless of the number of shareholders present or shares represented.
 Resolutions require the approval of a simple majority of votes represented.

 10.3 Convening the Annual General Meeting

 The Annual General Meeting is convened by the Board of Directors or, if necessary, by the Company’s independent auditors.
-Extraordinary General Meetings may be held when deemed necessary by the Board of Directors or the Company’s auditors.
-Liquidators may also call a General Meeting.
-Furthermore, Extraordinary General Meetings must be convened if resolved at a General Meeting or upon written request by one or more shareholder(s) representing in aggregate at least 10% of the Company’s share capital registered with the commercial register.
+Extraordinary shareholders’ meetings may be held when deemed necessary by the Board of Directors or the Company’s auditors.
+Liquidators may also call a shareholders’ meeting.
+Furthermore, Extraordinary shareholders’ meetings must be convened if resolved at a shareholders’ meeting or upon written request by one or more shareholder(s) representing in aggregate at least 10% of the Company’s share capital registered in the commercial register.

-General Meetings are convened by publication in the Swiss Official Gazette of Commerce at least 20 days prior to the date of the meeting.
-Such publication and letters of invitation must indicate the date, time and venue of the meeting, the items on the agenda, and the wording of any motions proposed by the Board of Directors or by shareholders who have requested the convention of a General Meeting or the inclusion of an item on the meeting’s agenda.
+Shareholders’ meetings are convened by publication in the Swiss Official Gazette of Commerce (Schweizerisches Handelsamtsblatt) at least 20 days prior to the date of the meeting.
+Such publication and letters of invitation must indicate the date, time and venue of the meeting, the items on the agenda and the wording of any motions proposed by the Board of Directors or by shareholders who have requested the convening of a shareholders’ meeting or the inclusion of an item on the meeting’s agenda.